SLVRWULF/Servo-Potentiometer/README.md

 # Servo-Potentiometer
-use a potentiometer to adjust a servo motor's angle
+use a potentiometer to adjust a servo motor's angle! pretty simple project we did first week :P